kem79/try-rabbitmq/readme.md

 - example_6 is an attempt at scaling consumer by using 2 channels on top of one single connection.

+- example_7 test the asynchronous consumer implementation and the effect of using thread pool to run task asynchronously.

+- example_8 suggest an implementation of a reliable and fast producer and consumer, based on the experience we have acquired through the past examples.

 # Pre-requisite
 Ensure that your rabbitmq broker is running in you vagrant box. if so, you should be able to access the management console: